-School Structure – Upper School
+Upper School

 At Lyonsdown we value the individual talents, subject knowledge and interests of our teachers, and use this to structure a learning programme which gives our pupils the best possible environment in which to gain essential knowledge, values and skills in a broad and balanced curriculum.

-Each class has a form teacher (who may also be one of our specialist subject teachers) and a form room where time is spent together at the beginning and end of each day.
+Each class has a form teacher (who may also be one of our specialist subject teachers), and a form room where time is spent together at the beginning and end of each day.
 Form teachers are responsible for the pastoral care of the children in their class.

 The academic year is filled with many events, but two of the highlights for the girls in the Upper School are the Christmas Carol Service and the End of Year Summer Production.
-In the past, productions have included Shakespeare’s ‘A Midsummer Night’s Dream’ and Lewis Carol’s, ‘Alice in Wonderland’ as well as productions which the girls themselves have scripted.
-These have included a ‘Victorian Music Hall’ and ‘We’ll Meet Again’, to commemorate the 70th anniversary of the start of Word War II.
+In the past, productions have included Shakespeare’s ‘A Midsummer Night’s Dream’ and Lewis Carol’s, ‘Alice in Wonderland’ and the musical “Annie”, as well as productions which the girls themselves have scripted.
+These have included a Victorian Music Hall, an Olympic/Diamond Jubilee celebration in 2012 and”Keep the Home Fires Burning” in 2014 to commemorate the centenary of the start of Word War I.

 “Everyone is really lovely here, the teachers are so engaging.”